Best Baby Cribs of 2024

 1. Don't use bulky blankets or pillows.

 When your baby is little, they won’t have much muscle control.
 If babies roll over onto thick pillows or blankets, they could suffocate.
 If you’re worried about your baby getting cold, buy warm pajamas or a blanket sleeper.
-This way, the warmth will come from their clothing and they won’t get caught up in plush items.
+This way, the warmth will come from their clothing, and they won’t get caught up in plush items.

 2. Do make sure your crib is certified.

-Kids can get caught and seriously injure themselves in poorly built cribs.
+Babies can get caught and seriously injure themselves in poorly built cribs.
 Over the years, safety standards for cribs have evolved, and dangerous cribs and features have been recalled.
 If you don’t see CPSC, ASTM, or JPMA certification on a crib, don’t buy it.

 3. Don’t be afraid to reuse . . . to a point.